Frequently Asked Questions

 Where does Freelance Collection work?

-Our network extends throughout the United States and to most of the developed world.
+Our network extends throughout the United States and to much of the developed world.

 Does it matter if I’m located outside the United States?